 - Xeroderma pigmentosa (disease in which the skin as well as the tissue covering the eye are extremely sensitive to ultraviolet light)

 Call your health care provider if you notice enlarged vessels in the skin, mucous membranes, or eyes.

 What to Expect at Your Office Visit

-The doctor will perform a physical exam and ask questions about the symptoms, including:
+The provider will perform a physical exam and ask about your symptoms, including:

-Sclerotherapy is the treatment for telangectasias on the legs.
-Laser treatment is typically used to treat telangectasias of the face.
+Sclerotherapy is the treatment for telangiectasias on the legs.
+In this procedure, a saline (salt) solution or other chemical is injected directly into the spider veins on the legs.
+Laser treatment is typically used to treat telangiectasias of the face.

 Kelly R, Baker C. Other vascular disorders.
-In: In: Bolognia JL, Jorizzo JL, Schaffer JV, eds.
+In: Bolognia JL, Jorizzo JL, Schaffer JV, eds.
 Dermatology.
 3rd ed.
-Philadelphia, Pa: Elsevier Saunders; 2012:chap 106.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 106.

-- Last reviewed on 5/15/2013
+- Last reviewed on 4/14/2017

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
-Editorial Team.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.